 House of Dante Museum – it’s a reproduction of a tower house from the 18th century and is located in a city area, which historians consider to be the birth place of Dante.
 You will see documents, maps and drawings related to the life and work of the writer.
 There is also a book store, where the writer s works are sold both in Italian and many other languages.
 You can find it at 1, Santa Margarita Str.

 The Boar (Il Porcellino) – the bronze statue at the central market in Florence, close to Signoria Square.
 The original marble figure, found in Rome and brought by the Medici to Florence in 16th century, is kept in Uffizi Gallery.
 The copy in the central market was cast by Baroque master Pietro Tacca.
 If you rub its snout, you will get rich or you will come back to Florence.
 If you put a coin in the boar s snout and it falls through the underlying grating, your wish will come true.
 Are you ready with coins for a wish or two?

 Grab an ice-cream – you can try very delicious and very exotic ice-cream here.
-At the ice-cream carts in the town or in the small ice-cream parlours, together with the lemon, strawberry, stracciatella, chocolate flavours, you will also find flavours you didn t even think existed.
+At the ice-cream carts in the town or in the small ice-cream parlors, together with the lemon, strawberry, stracciatella, chocolate flavors, you will also find flavors you didn’t even think existed.
 Learn how to choose the best ice-cream in Italy.

-Nightlife in Florence – the night life in Florence is concentrated in the bars around Signoria Square in the city centre.
+Nightlife in Florence – the night life in Florence is concentrated in the bars around Signoria Square in the city center.
 A diversity of live music clubs, bars, discos as well as elegant restaurants with Tuscan specialties.
-A beautiful end of the evening could be the romantic view to Florence s lights from Michelangelo Square.
+A beautiful end of the evening could be the romantic view to Florence’s lights from Michelangelo Square.
 The night city is expecting you.
 Ready, steady, go!